liamharper2453/MoonlightTVLauncher/README.md

 ## **What about if my TV is off?**

-Using Wake-on-Lan, this project can turn your TV on!
- (assuming it is on stand-by and not *completely* off)
+Using Wake-on-Lan, this project can turn your TV on! (assuming it is on stand-by and not *completely* off)

 If you want this to happen, populate the TvMacAddress setting in appsettings.json.
+On your TV you should ensure Quick Start+ is enabled.

+For me it can take some time for the Wake-on-Lan to start the TV but it should eventually come on.

 ## **What about if my PC is off?**